Alasdair’s Engineering Pages © A. N. Beal 2024 www.anbeal.co.uk

 (m) published ‘operating characteristic’ curves are based on a probability equation which is only accurate at very low sampling rates (1 in 10 and below) and are thus not accurate for normal circumstances.
 This arises because of conclusion (d).
 The correct equation has been presented here and used in the calculations for the ‘minimum strength’ criterion;

-(n) although statistical calculations can aid selection of a suitable sampling rate, they cannot define it absolutely - the appropriate rate remains a matter for judgment;
+(n) although statistical calculations can aid selection of a suitable sampling rate, they cannot define it absolutely -

 (o) specifications based on ‘characteristic strength’ are neither practical nor useful and should be replaced by simple ‘minimum strength’ requirements;